PCF PEC Survey Data Collection Begins Next Week!

 Back to top

-Sample files for the Performance Year (PY) 2023 PCF PEC Survey will be available for download Monday, September 11, 2023, on the PCF PECS website by survey vendors who have been authorized by one or more PCF practices to collect and submit survey data on their behalf.
+Sample files for the Performance Year (PY) 2024 PCF PEC Survey will be available for download Tuesday, September 10, 2024 through Friday, September 13, 2024 on the PCF PECS website by survey vendors who have been authorized by one or more PCF practices to collect and submit survey data on their behalf.

 The PCF PECS website has a Downloading Sample Files Quick Link to walk vendors through the download process.
 To download the sample file, vendors should: